 Network tokens are randomly added to each human in the city.
 When you fully devour them (after capturing them) you gain influence over a matching city location thus increasing your dominance in politics, commerce, culture or crime.

-One of the central scoring mechanisms of the game are the agenda cards.
+One of the two central scoring mechanisms of the game are the agenda cards.
 At the end of a round each player may choose to activate the NOW scoring effect and immediately claim points (then discard the card) or hold onto it until the game concludes and use the END scoring benefit.

 Not all people stay dead after they pass.

 The wee folk of the grove will tempt you away from life.